 - Prepare a description of the project.
 This should be a broad overview of what is to be accomplished in the practicum.
 You should discuss what the project does, how it will be used upon completion, how it relates to other software or procedures in the organization, etc. The description must be sufficiently detailed for the project coordinator to assess the appropriateness of the project as a practicum.
 A rule of thumb for such a project is that it requires at least 120 hours of work, excluding the report writing.

 - Identify the deliverables of the project: all programs, files, documents and procedures that will be created or enhanced as part of this project.
 To be more specific, list the "products" that will be produced by this project that the project supervisor can examine to see what was accomplished under this project.

 - Create a list of specific milestones, which lead toward the final project outcome and a tentative calendar for completing each.
-Make your dates realistic, as in aid to on-time completion.
+Make your dates realistic, so that they can serve as an aid to on-time completion.

 - Determine how you will validate your project.
-Describe the testing procedure that is to be used to insure that the project has been successfully completed, if it is a software development project.
-The practicum soordinator must agree that your validation procedure is adequate.
+Describe the testing procedure that is to be used to ensure that the project has been successfully completed.
+The practicum coordinator must agree that your validation procedure is adequate.

 - Create a list of criteria on which to evaluate the final project outcome.